 Membership and Leadership Announcements for the Federal Reserve Bank of San Francisco’s Portland Branch Board of Directors

-The Bank also announced Anne C. Kubisch, president and chief executive officer of The Ford Family Foundation in Roseburg, Oregon, has been designated as Chair of the Portland branch board for 2021.
+The Bank also announced Anne C. Kubisch, president and chief executive officer of The Ford Family Foundation in Roseburg, Oregon, has been re-designated as chair of the Portland Branch Board.

-The remaining Portland Branch board of directors includes:
+The remaining members of the Portland Branch Board of Directors include:

-Maria M. Pope, president and chief executive officer, Portland General Electric Company, Portland, Oregon
+- Maria Pope, president and chief executive officer, Portland General Electric Company, Portland, Oregon

 About the Boards of Directors